varunj166/react-proforma/README.md

 }
 ```

-**I know this looks ugly, but React Proforma's custom form elements will clean this all up very quickly!
-I just wanted to show you the manual set up first.**

 - We begin by destructuring out `values`, `handleSubmit`, `handleChange`, `handleFocus`, and `handleBlur` from `proformaBundle`.
-  - [See the ProformaBundle docs](#proformaBundle) for a full breakdown of all the properties and methods you can access from inside `proformaBundle`.
+  - [See the ProformaBundle API](#proformaBundle) for a full breakdown of all the properties and methods you can access from inside `proformaBundle`.
-- `renderForm` then returns a regular React form component.
+- `renderForm` then returns a regular React form element.
 - I manually assign the various handlers to their respective event hooks in the `form` and `input` elements, set the `name` prop on the `input` element to be 'field1', and hook up the `value` prop of the input to `values.field1`.

 At this point, we have a fully functioning form.
 The input is completely controlled, and you can submit the form by clicking the submit button (your console should display the message "The form has been submitted!", followed by the form values).